typeworld/typeworld/Python/Lib/typeWorld/README.md

 Type: Str<br />
 Required: False<br />
-<div id="class_Foundry_attribute_licenses"></div>
+<div id="class-foundry-attribute-licenses"></div>

 #### licenses

-List of [LicenseDefinition](#user-content-class-LicenseDefinition) objects under which the fonts in this response are issued.
+List of [LicenseDefinition](#user-content-class-licensedefinition) objects under which the fonts in this response are issued.
 For space efficiency, these licenses are defined at the foundry object and will be referenced in each font by their keyword.
 Keywords need to be unique for this foundry and may repeat across foundries.

-Type: List of [LicenseDefinition](#user-content-class-LicenseDefinition) objects<br />
+Type: List of [LicenseDefinition](#user-content-class-licensedefinition) objects<br />
 Required: True<br />
-<div id="class_Foundry_attribute_logo"></div>
+<div id="class-foundry-attribute-logo"></div>

 #### logo